A Guide to Improving Your Water Quality With A Reverse Osmosis (RO) Water System ...

 Level 1 is a rough-in for a radon-reduction system.
 A pipe extends into a soil gas collector (often gravel) under the foundation floor, which acts as an entry point for radon and other soil gases to a radon-reduction system.
 The pipe then terminates just above the slab and is capped.

 This system is only a rough-in and can have a radon mitigation fan system added if required.
-This level also includes a membrane installed underneath the concrete slab, which is sealed to the foundation wall to minimize radon ingress.
+In addition, this level also includes a membrane installed underneath the concrete slab, which is sealed to the foundation wall to minimize radon ingress.
 According to CARST most provinces and territories have adopted this method.

 It is also crucial that areas around the sump pit, floor drains, and other pipes are sealed as well as caulking any cracks and joints in the foundation.